-7.3.5 Mid-Term Review of the Ten-Year Management Plan
+7.3.4 Mid-Term Review of The Ten-Year Management Plan

-A mid-term review will be carried out after five years (in 2019).
+A mid-term review will be carried out in 2019.
 The review process provides for the refinement of management prescriptions and zoning scheme in response to new information or changes in government policies, technology and market conditions.
 However, any refinements or changes to the Plan will be made in a systematic manner to avoid disruption to planning and operations.